Reshaping Church Life

 Where congregations do not feel celebrating Communion under these circumstances is appropriate they may find it helpful to think how they might help people to deal with that emotionally and spiritually.

-In all other levels of restriction, baptisms are able to take place within an act of worship, however physical distancing, good hygiene practices and the management of the number of those who will be able to attend will remain in place.
+In all levels of restriction, baptisms are able to take place within an act of worship; however, physical distancing, good hygiene practices and the management of the number of those who will be able to attend will remain in place.

 Ministers should consider whether the requirement for physical distance and the space available within the building would be able to support baptism.
 Ministers should not hold the infant, but ask a parent or guardian to do so for the duration of the service.
 Ministers should also demonstrate good hand hygiene practices by washing their hands before and after the baptism.
 The water used for baptism should not be used more than once.
 The Scottish Government have allowed for an exception to the physical distancing rules during a baptism to allow the minister to sprinkle water on the individual.
 However, this should be for a short a time as possible and other mitigation such as face coverings for the person holding the infant should be considered.